cakephp/docs/fr/orm/query-builder.rst

         ->where(['id' => $id])
         ->execute();

-Generally it is easier to delete data using entities and :php:meth:`~Cake\\ORM\\Table::delete()`.
+Generally, it is easier to delete data using entities and :php:meth:`~Cake\\ORM\\Table::delete()`.

 More Complex Queries
 ====================

-The query builder is capable of building complex queries like ``UNION`` queries, and sub-queries.
+The query builder is capable of building complex queries like ``UNION`` queries and sub-queries.

 Unions